gtk-rs/gtk4-rs/book/src/saving_window_state.md

 ```rust ,no_run,noplayground
 {{#rustdoc_include ../listings/saving_window_state/1/custom_window/mod.rs:mod}}
 ```

+> We set the property "application" by passing it to [`glib::Object::new`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/struct.Object.html#method.new).
+> You can even set multiple properties that way.
+> When creating new GObjects, this is nicer than calling the setter methods manually.

 The implementation struct holds the `settings`.
 We also override the `constructed` and `close_request` methods, where we load or save the window state.